pitchmuc/Simple-Object-Manager/Simple_Object_Manager_Methods.md

 ## Launch extension compatible

 The library should be easily loadable in a Launch extension.
-It means being written in ES5. :(

-Ideally, the instanciation of a XDM Object Manager can be done via Data Element setup, such as:
+Ideally, the instanciation of a XDM Object Manager instance can be done via Data Element setup, such as:
 ```JS
 som1 = _satellite.getVar('DataElementsomReference')
 ```